rupeshtiwari/coding-examples-angular-monorepo-with-nx/README.md

 # MonoRepo Sample using NX

-> Monorepo sample only focused on core concepts of Nx monorepo.
+> Monorepo sample only focused **only on core concepts of Nx monorepo**.
 It has basic Azure CI/CD pipeline also.

 ## Learning Objectives